Hapag-Lloyd/terraform-aws-bastion-host-ssm/.github/pull_request_template.md

-## Description
+# Description

 What is the overall goal of your PR?
 Which problem does it solve?
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 Fixes #(issue number)

-## Migrations required
+# Migrations required

 yes: please describe the migration
 no: please delete the whole paragraph

-## Verification
+# Verification

 Please mention the examples you have verified.
 Did you check the change in your environment?

-Checklist:
+# Checklist

-My code follows the style guidelines of this project
+- [ ] My code follows the style guidelines of the project
 - [ ] I have performed a self-review of my own code
 - [ ] I have made corresponding changes to the documentation
 - [ ] I have used pre-commit hook to update the Terraform documentation